-Matt Kramer, wine expert, considers Portugal to be one of the most exciting regions on the planet in terms of Wines, as he is a wine writer, he has had the opportunity to have visited different places in the world where high quality wines are produced.
+Matt Kramer, the wine expert, considers Portugal to be one of the most exciting regions on the planet in terms of Wines, as he is a wine writer, he has had the opportunity to have visited different places in the world where high-quality wines are produced.

-Portugal and the city of Porto is no exception.
-After researching Portuguese wines, Matt Kramer came to Portugal and spent a season to try and get to know Portuguese wines.
+Portugal and the city of Porto are no exception.
+After researching Portuguese wines, Matt Kramer came to Portugal and spent a season trying and getting to know Portuguese wines.

 Kramer’s opinion on Portuguese Wines and Douro Wine Region

 “Dry wines from the Douro can be surprisingly attractive.
 It’s surprising because the place is hot in the summer.
 (A winegrower told me: “The Douro is eight months of paradise and four months of hell.”)
 So how can white wines be so good? elevation.
 The best whites come from old vines grown at altitudes above 2,000 feet.”